tojkuv/the-rust-book/collections/README.md

 ### Updating a Hash Map

 Although the number of key and value pairs is growable, each key can only have one value associated with it at a time.
 When you want to change the data in a hash map, you have to decide how to handle the case when a key already has a value assigned.
 You could replace the old value with the new value, completely disregarding the old value.
-You could keep the old value and ignore the new value, only adding the new value if the key *doesn't* already have a value.
+You could keep the old value and ignore the new value, only adding the new value if the key *doesn'_t* already have a value.
 Or you could combine the old value and the new value.
 Let's look at how to do each of these!

 #### Overwritting a Value